ajdillhoff/personal-site/content/notes/image_features.md

 f(x, y) = \sum\_{(u, v) \in W}\big(I(x + u, y + v) - I(u, v)\big)^2.
 \\]

+[This Stack Exchange answer](https://dsp.stackexchange.com/a/3339/61589) provides an excellent visualization of what SSD is achieving here.

 This difference was previously used to evaluate discrete steps.
 Harris et al. note this as a limitation and instead aim to evaluate all possible _small_ shifts about the origin of the shift.
-This is accomplished through analytic expansion of the term \\(I(x + u, y + v)\\).
+Another issue with evaluating SSD as above is efficiency.
+Iterating and shifting a window over each pixel is extremely inefficient.
+Through analytic expansion of the term \\(I(x + u, y + v)\\), we can approximate all possible small shifts around the origin **efficiently**.

 Through Taylor expansion, this can be approximated as